TibFinance/TibDotNetSdk/methods.md

 ```
 var createCustomerArgs = new CreateCustomerArgs
 {
-	SessionToken = _session // Guid You Get For Creating a new Session,
+	SessionToken = new Guid("") // Guid You Get For Creating a new Session,
-	ServiceId = _service, // guid, Id of the Service you wanna add the Customer to.
+	ServiceId = new Guid(""), // guid, Id of the Service you wanna add the Customer to.
 	Customer = new CustomerEntity // the customer Object.
 	{
 		CustomerDescription = "", // customer description
 		CustomerName = "", // customer name
-		Language = (LanguageEnum)lang, // the default language ir for the
+		Language = LanguageEnum.English, // English or Frensh
 		CustomerExternalId = "" // an Customer Identifier's if it exists
 	}
 };